 Q: Is there such a thing as being overly eager and aggressive?

 A: Yes, absolutely.
 You should express excitement and enthusiasm but you should also avoid appearing overly eager slash stalker-ish or controlling.
 Be direct, be timely and be transparent.
 Do not reply to the first message in a string immediately ever time the other person initiates contact but also do not purposely make the person wait.

 Q: Is there such a thing as over-swiping?

 A: Yes, there is.
-First off, it is bad ettiquette to swipe right on someone you are not interested in, secondly if you do it too often the dating apps could ding you which could affect your matches.
-If you are on the fence, that is ok but if you are swiping right on everyone with a pulse, re-think your strategy.
+First off, it is bad etiquette to swipe right on someone you are not interested in, secondly if you do it too often the dating apps could ding you which could affect your matches.
+If you are on the fence, that is fine but if you are swiping right on everyone with a pulse, re-think your strategy.

 Q: What should I wear to the photo shoot?

 A: You should wear outfits that you are confident it, would wear normally either everyday or for a special occasion.
 Be sure to represent yourself because if you don't it will show when you meet up for a date.
 Basically, you should treat a photoshoot with me like a date.
 Layering is good and focusing on the top half of the outfit is more important than the bottom half.

 Q: What is hatfishing?